duytran-git/ifcOpenShell-python/README.md

 #### Abstract

-The goal of this assignment was to identify walls in an IFC model that have windows a􀆩ached to them and to retrieve important information such as the dimensions, GUID of the walls and the total window area associated with each wall.
+The goal of this assignment was to identify walls in an IFC model that have windows attached to them and to retrieve important information such as the dimensions, GUID of the walls and the total window area associated with each wall.
 I achieved this using IfcOpenShell with Python to analyze the IFC file.

 #### Approach